Ajurgs/E-Commerce-BackEnd_Wtih_ORM/README.md

 This project was a demonstration of how to use sequelize and Object-Relational Mapping to connect with a database.
 It was helpful in learning how to make routes with the express router, and practicing CRUD.
+The linking of the tables and then deleting the tables did cause some complications but i managed to figure out how to complete it

 ## installation